SmartsquareGmbH/mqtt-starter/README.md

 ### Publisher

-Messages cann be published via the `Mqtt3Publisher` or `Mqtt5Publisher`.
+Messages can be published via the `Mqtt3Publisher` or `Mqtt5Publisher`.

 ```kotlin
 import com.hivemq.client.mqtt.datatypes.MqttQos.AT_LEAST_ONCE